MIT Study Shows That Adding Sustainability to Your Management Agenda Increases Profitability

 Annual MIT Study Shows a Direct Correlation Between Upper Management Support for Sustainability and Profitability

-Austin, Texas: According to the results of the latest annual MIT Sloan Management Review and the Boston Consulting Group study, more than a third of companies surveyed have reported a profit from their sustainability efforts.
+Austin, Texas: According to the results of the latest annual MIT Sloan Management Review study, more than a third of companies surveyed have reported a profit from their sustainability efforts.
 That is a 23 percent increase from the previous year.

-Another finding shows that nearly 48 percent of companies report changing their business models due to sustainability opportuninties, which is up nearly 20 percent from the previous year.
+Another finding shows that nearly 48 percent of companies report changing their business models due to sustainability opportunities, which is up nearly 20 percent from the previous year.

 The study shows that 62 percents said their company CEO has a strong commitment to sustainability.